-* Stock futures jump after Turkey's central bank raises rates
+* Stock futures jump after Turkey's central bank raises

 * Apple shares drop on muted iPhone sales, outlook

 * Federal Reserve starts two-day policy meeting

 * Dow up 0.6 pct; S&P 500 up 0.6 pct; Nasdaq up 0.4 pct

 NEW YORK, Jan 28 U.S. stocks rebounded on

 Tuesday after Pfizer's upbeat results gave investors some relief

 from the pain of the Dow's five-day losing streak, and the